vikasgadekar18/Customer_Reletionship_Management-CRM-/README.md

 Edit
 mvn clean install
 mvn spring-boot:run
-Access the app at: http://localhost:8080
+The application will run on: http://localhost:8080